Asian shares ease as U.S. data casts doubt on recovery

 The number of Americans claiming unemployment benefit for the first time fell less than expected last week, suggesting a slowdown in job creation.
 Other data showed factory activity in the Mid-Atlantic region slowed sharply this month and U.S. home resales fell for a second month in March.

-The dollar bought around 81.65 yen, having hit a 1-1/2-week high of 81.74, and the euro rose as high as 107.35 yen after Bank of Japan Governor Masaaki Shirakawa reiterated on Thursday that the central bank was ready to take further monetary easing action to support the economy.
+The dollar bought around 81.65 yen, having hit a 1-1/2-week high of 81.74, and the euro rose as high as 107.35 yen after Bank of Japan Governor Masaaki Shirakawa reiterated on Thursday that the central bank would continue to pursue powerful monetary easing until its 1 percent inflation target was in sight.

 It hit a high of $1.3166 following the Spanish bond sale but then dropped on rumours, later denied, of a possible French rating downgrade.